1j01/slugg/SLUGG.md

 			* "For real railroad... food"
 			* bags of food hang on poles over the tracks to be picked up by passing cars
 			* can be used as the background for the title screen
+		* noodle shop you can stop and eat at, takes like 30 seconds and gives you an ACHIEVEMENT if you beat the game having taken time to eat lunch, possibly the only achievement in the game, or maybe it gives you special golden augments (noodle colored)

 	* visual
 		* neon signs
 		* wanted/warning signs